manishsingh10895/todo-cli-book/README.md

 ## Reading the book
-The book is still a **WORK IN PROGRESS**, so i didn't host it somewhere yet.
+The book is still a **WORK IN PROGRESS**

+and currently hosted on github pages [here](https://manishsingh10895.github.io/todo-cli-book)

 Though you can manually build and serve it locally.

 It is built using [`mdbook`](https://rust-lang.github.io/mdBook/)